Physical and Mental Requirements

 20%, THIS SPORT IS NOT FOR YOU.
 Many of those wishing to train have

 lost the weight necessary.
 Being overweight greatly increases your risk of injury or death while flying a paraglider.
-If you are unusually tall, we may make an exception to the upper weight
+If you are unusually tall, we can make an exception to the upper weight

 - VISION: Your long distance vision must be good.
 You must be able to see clearly where you are going while